 Wayne Shelnutt was aboard the USS California in Pearl Harbor, Hawaii, on Dec.
 7, 1941, the day Japan dragged the United States into World War II.
-Now 104 years old, the Newton County resident remembers those events with chilling clarity.
+The Newton County resident remembers those events with chilling clarity.

 Journalist and broadcaster Tom Brokaw coined the term “The Greatest Generation” just over 20 years ago.
 It was the title of a book he authored about Americans born from 1901 until the late 1920s.
 These hardy folks weathered not just massive events during their formative years—two World Wars and The Great Depression—but also enormous shifts in cultural and economic norms and technological advances.
 Think basics, like the radio and telephone.

 However, for all the changes they had wrought and the oppressors they fought and defeated, they were not braggarts.
 This was Brokaw’s premise.
 Those who belonged to The Greatest Generation simply went about their business.
 They turned their Victory gardens into the family vegetable garden; scrap drives became scrapyards.
 They married and had children, built successful businesses, saved, sent their children to college and went on with life.
 Some communities did not even realize they had heroes in their midst until many years after.